Byron/gitoxide/DEVELOPMENT.md

 (mono-)repositories as file based locking mechanisms aren't fair and waiting strategies with exponential backoff may cause some writers to wait forever.

 Due to the lack of experience with this database details around resource consumption in terms of file handles can't be provided at this time.

+### Configuration

+`git` employs cascaded configuration files to affect processes running on the repository.
+Their effect can vary widely, and so can their use in applications handling repositories.

+`gitoxide`s implementation currently uses only the repository git configuration file when initializing a repository to correctly determine whether or not it is _bare.
+It does not expose git configuration at this time and doesn't use git configuration when repository initialization is complete.

+We have no reason to believe that other implementations use git configuration beyond first initialization either or do anything to assure it remains up to date in memory after reading it.

 ## Understanding changes to repositories